Kartrexofficial/Blurnie/README.md

 # Requirements

-• Oplus (OnePlus) Launcher - To enable Blur and Animation,if the blur is already available on your Device then dont need to install Oplus Launcher.

-• On Version Realme Launcher_14.0.223 or above ,Blur and  Animation works on Realme Launcher Too
+• Use Realme Launcher or Coloros Launcher (Recommend),To enable Blur and  Animation.

 • If you dont need Blur,You can try Change System.prop and Change Values of blur.